dunnlab/lullaby/readme.md

 on all the photons to be the same.
 Each of the three sensors above is optional, and the monitor will function fine when only a subset of devices are attached.

+## Getting set up

+### Setting token values

+Tokens are not committed to github.
+To use this sketch, you need to create a file `freezer_photon/src/TOKENS.h` with the following contents:

+    /*
+    AUTH_TOKEN.h

+    Store private tokens in AUTH_TOKEN.h and add that file to .gitignore so personal data is not shared

+    */

+    #define BLYNK_AUTH_TOKEN "store-real-token-here"

+Where `store-real-token-here` is your blynk token.

 ## Getting the photon MAC address